Last updated 30 September 2024

 Procedure before a person is deported or removed

 An officer must detain a person whom they know, or reasonably suspect, to be an unlawful non-citizen (s 189 Migration Act).
 There is no obligation to bring a person detained as an unlawful non-citizen before a court.
-Such a person must be kept in immigration detention (including community detention) until they are either removed from Australia under ss 189 and 198 of the Migration Act or granted a visa.
+They must then be removed from Australia as soon as reasonably practicable (s 198 Migration Act).

 Where a person is in immigration detention, they must be afforded all reasonable facilities for obtaining legal advice or taking legal proceedings (s 256 Migration Act).

-A person who believes that they may be an unlawful non-citizen or otherwise subject to deportation should obtain legal advice.
+A person who believes that they may be an unlawful non-citizen or otherwise subject to removal or deportation should obtain urgent legal advice.

 Deportation or removal at the expiration of a prison sentence